 NA The organization provides mental health services only.

+MHSU 7.05

+Individuals at risk of opioid overdose, and their families when appropriate, are provided with a naloxone kit or prescription.

+Interpretation: Individuals at risk of opioid overdose that should receive a naloxone kit or prescription include individuals withdrawing form opioids that refuse MAT, individuals withdrawing from MAT for opioid use disorder, or individuals who are currently using opioids.

+NA The organization provides mental health services only.

 MHSU 8: Outpatient Withdrawal Management

-Withdrawal management is provided based on the needs of the person.
+Withdrawal management is provided based on the needs and preferences of the person.

 NA The organization does not provide withdrawal management.

-Interpretation: For individuals with opioid use disorder, withdrawal management without transitioning to ongoing medication-assisted treatment is not recommended.
+Interpretation: For people with opioid use disorder, withdrawal management without transitioning to ongoing medication-assisted treatment is not recommended.
 According to the American Society of Addiction Medicine, medication-assisted treatment in combination with individualized psychosocial supports and services is the standard of care for treatment of opioid use disorder.
 Detoxification from opioids is not required to initiate maintenance medication.
 See MHSU 8.04 for more information on providing withdrawal management to this population and MHSU 9 for more information on Office-Based Opioid Treatment.

 Note: Withdrawal management can occur at varying levels of intensity.